Amrabrazek/React/Redux/README.md

 ### Declare Actions Creators (Parents' Plan)

-I tell the parent what to do with the (state)
+I tell the parent what to do with the box (state)

 source: ./src/features/counter/counterActions.js
 ```